Make space people, we’re here to declutter.

 2) Wait for it to give you a jiggle.

-3) Tap ‘x’ on the left hand side of the icon to delete it.
+3) Tap ‘x’ on the left-hand side of the icon to delete it.

 3) Adios browser history!

 There’s a lot of stigma around clearing your browser history – but we think it’s something that nosey people say.
+We’re not saying you have anything to hide, but clearing your browser history can actually save you lots of room.

 If you use a browser history regularly, extra files will have built up and taken up a lot of storage on your iPhone.
+Clearing these files not only frees up space but can also give your iPhone a performance boost.

 The browser history settings on iPhone.